Faster Randomized Methods for Orthogonality Constrained Problems: Numerical Experiments

+We also experiment with variants of sketched iterative CCA (Algorithm \ref{alg:CCAopt}) and sketched iterative FDA (Algorithm \ref{alg:LDAopt}) in which Riemannian CG is replaced with Riemannian trust-region Method.

 We use \noun{MATLAB} for our implementations, relying on the \noun{manopt} library \cite{manopt} for Riemannian optimization.
-In the \noun{manopt} library we implemented the generalized Stiefel manifold with a non-standard metric\footnote{\noun{manopt} has an implementation of the generalized Stiefel manifold, but only with the standard metric $\matM=\matB.$}.
+In the \noun{manopt} library we implemented the generalized Stiefel manifold with a non-standard metric\footnote{\noun{manopt} has an implementation of the generalized Stiefel manifold, but only with the standard metric $\matM=\matB$.}.
 The experiments we present here are with $p=3$ and $\matN=\diag{3,2.75,2}$.
-We also achieved similar results for other choices of $p$ as well (which we do not include in the text).
+Recall that the only condition on the matrix $\matN$ is that it is diagonal, with strictly descending and positive diagonal elements.
+In the literature, typically, descending integers are chosen.
+We remark that this choice of $\matN$ is an arbitrary (not optimized) choice, and we achieved similar results for other choices of $\matN$ as a diagonal matrix with strictly decreasing values on the diagonal, and $p$ as well (which we exclude from this text).
+In the plots (Fig. \ref{fig:mnist-cca-p=00003D5}, \ref{fig:mnist-lda-p=00003D5}, \ref{fig:cca-mediamill-p=00003D5}, and \ref{fig:lda-covtype-p=00003D5}), the role of $s$ is the number of rows in the sketched data matrices, after applying a {\noun{CountSketch}} transformation on the data matrices.
+Similarly, $k$ is the number of singular values and vectors we use for the Dominant Subspace Preconditioning.